16 Gelateria where you will find the best gelato in Rome, Italy with map

 14. Rivareno Gelato

 15. Officina del gelato

 Address: Via Francesco Grimaldi, 104

 GELATO: THE ITALIAN ICE CREAM

 In case you are wondering how gelato and ice cream are translated into Italian, know that the locals use only the word “gelato.”
 We do differentiate between “gelato alla frutta” (fruit gelato, usually vegan) and “crema” (literally “custards,” all the varieties and gelato flavors that employ milk, cream, and eggs).
 Gelato is considered a street food, a snack, a treat that everybody should be able to afford.
-To know more about the history of Italian gelato, visit here.
+Maybe you want to know more about the history of gelato.

 At the Italian gelateria